-Today we visit one of New South Wales' most picturesque destinations, the World Heritage Listed Blue Mountains.
+Today we spend the day visiting one of New South Wales most picturesque destinations, the World Heritage Blue Mountains.
 Home to the famous Three Sisters rock formations, your guide will take you on a walk down from the lookout to witness the vast land around you.
-Grab a bite to eat in the nearby town of Katoomba where you will be able to explore the various shops on the high street before we make our way to the Central Coast for the night.
+We'll grab a bite to eat in the nearby town of Katoomba where you will be able to explore the various shops before we make our way to the Central Coast for the night.

 Day 3 (Breakfast / Dinner)